From seasonal vegetables to game and the christmas turkey, read our monthly market report to decide what to feature on your menus this month.

 Koppert Cress suggests pairing lemon sole with BlinQ cress.
 Of the same family as the company's own brand of cress, BlinQ blossom, the cress is fresh, briny and salty, meaning it goes well with smoked dishes featuring meat or fish.

-When are pineapples in season?
+When are pineapples at their best?

 One of the most exotic and unearthly-looking fruits in the world, pineapples are in season from December to March and are a great source of both vitamin C and copper.
 Discovered in the New World by explorers in the 16th century, pineapples have become a favourite ever since.
-Most commonly found on Hawaiian pizzas or accompanying gammon steaks, an another popular option is the upside-down cake.
+Most commonly found on Hawaiian pizzas or accompanying gammon steaks, another popular option is the upside-down cake.

 Turkey portions are available the year round, but for a whole turkey December is the best month, which is handy for Christmas dinner.
 It is similar in many ways to chicken, but the flesh tends to be slightly drier due to its lower fat content so it should be basted regularly when being roasted.
 Make sure you pay careful attention to calculating the correct cooking time and thoroughly defrost it before it goes in the oven.

-You can boil, steam, roast or even fry brussels sprouts.
+You can boil, steam, roast or even fry Brussels sprouts.
 These versatile cabbages are a popular side dish, traditionally eaten at Christmas, but in season from October to March.
 When properly cooked, sprouts should not be too bitter but have a complex flavour and a subtle crunch to them.
 They pair well with maple bacon or chestnuts.

 Are you using any of these seasonal ingredients in your menus?
 Upload your pics and recipes to our Chef+ mobile app!